matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 ### End to end encryption

-Since the server has to be able to bundle related events, structural information about relations must be visible to the server, and so the `m.relates_to` field must be included in the plaintext.
+Since the server has to be able to aggregate relation events, structural information about relations must be visible to the server, and so the `m.relates_to` field must be included in the plaintext.